daronphang/coding_resources/javascript/angular/unit_testing.md

 ```

 To trigger events programmatically, can use dispatchEvent() and doesn't require fakeAync() as it is synchronous.
+Can also use triggerEventHandler() provided by Angular; however, it will invoke only if it was declared on native element using event bindings such as @HostListener and @Output.
 ```javascript
 it('should set the 😜 on mouseenter', () => {
   const fixture = TestBed.createComponent(AppComponent);